COLIN WOOLFORD : ALIEN AUTOPSY INVESTIGATION PART TWO

 After filming, I had several hundred reels.
 I separated problem reels which required special attention in processing (these I would do later).
 The first batch was sent through to Washington and I processed the remainder a few days later.
 Once the remaining reels had been processed, I contacted Washington to arrange collection of the final batch.
 Incredibly, they never came to collect or arrange transportation for them.
 I called many times and then just gave up.
 The footage has remained with me ever since.

 In May of 1949, I was asked to film the third Autopsy.”–Cameraman’s story

 Kerry Cassidy is the CEO/ Founder of Project Camelot.
 Kerry is a documentary filmmaker/investigative journalist and well known host of Project Camelot TV broadcasting weekly live shows on Youtube.
-PROJECT CAMELOT http://projectcamelot.tv aka projectcamelotportal.com – is a leader in the alternative media sector, with a Youtube channel that has over 62 million unique viewers worldwide and over 230,000 subscribers.
+PROJECT CAMELOT http://projectcamelot.tv aka projectcamelotportal.com – is a leader in the alternative media sector, with a Youtube channel that has over 800 video interviews, 5 years of radio show interviews and over 63 million unique viewers worldwide with over 231,000 subscribers.
 Kerry travels the world conducting interviews and documenting the testimony of whistleblowers with above top secret clearances as well as authors, researchers and experiencers covering conspiracies, the secret space program, black projects, ETs, kundalini and ascension and free energy.
 She speaks at conferences around the world and is considered one of the leaders of the disclosure movement.